MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/applyfilter-macro-action.md

 <tr class="even">
 <td><p>Where Condition</p></td>
 <td><p>A valid SQL WHERE clause (without the word WHERE) or an expression that restricts the records of the table, form, or report.</p>

-> [!NOTE]
-> <P>In a Where Condition argument expression, the left side of the expression typically contains a field name from the underlying table or query for the form or report.
+<p><b>NOTE</b>: In a Where Condition argument expression, the left side of the expression typically contains a field name from the underlying table or query for the form or report.
 The right side of the expression typically contains the criteria you want to apply to this field to restrict or sort the records.
 For example, the criteria can be the name of a control on another form that contains the value you want the records in the first form to match.
-The name of the control should be fully qualified, for example:</P>
+The name of the control should be fully qualified, for example:</p>
 <p><strong>Forms</strong>!<em>formname</em>!<em>controlname</em> Field names should be surrounded by double quotation marks and string literals should be surrounded by single quotation marks.
 The maximum length of the Where Condition argument is 255 characters.
 If you need to enter a longer SQL WHERE clause, use the <strong>ApplyFilter</strong> method of the <strong>DoCmd</strong> object in a Visual Basic for Applications (VBA) module.
 You can enter SQL WHERE clause statements of up to 32,768 characters in VBA.</p></td>
 </tr>
 </tbody>
 </table>

 > [!NOTE]
-> <P>You can use the Filter Name argument if you have already defined a filter that provides the appropriate data.
+> You can use the Filter Name argument if you have already defined a filter that provides the appropriate data.
 You can use the Where Condition argument to enter the restriction criteria directly.
 If you use both arguments, Microsoft Office Access 2007 applies the WHERE clause to the results of the filter.
-You must use one or both arguments.</P>
+You must use one or both arguments.

 ## Remarks